(Spoilers herein for the first two episodes of The Watch)

 She’s also way too competent.
 Though Vimes is himself not necessarily hugely likable himself, no one likes the secondary who swans in to tell the hero they’re shit and to do everything better.
 It’s not charming, it’s just a presence that craps over any sympathy and fun we might have been having before, and makes us wonder why this hyper-competent person is hanging around our protagonist/s if they’re so much better.

 Rounding out the three most protagonist-y characters, Carrot is a fair bit more successful.
-He retains his book-role as the newcomer and so he has a clearer line to follow making his scenes a less stressful watch as we understand the basic dynamic at play and can relax enough to enjoy specific choices.
+He retains his book-role as the newcomer and so he has a clearer line to follow making his scenes a less stressful watch as we are able to actually understand the basic dynamic at play and can relax enough to enjoy specific choices.

 This Carrot differs from book-Carrot in that he is neither particularly naïve nor a total rookie.
 He’s a transfer from his hometown police force rather than a novice, and while he might start out fairly naïve about the city, his innocence is just circumstantial, not a broader character trait.
 He soon sees what A-M is all about.
 The removal of book-Carrot’s brick wall of (apparently) clueless good will makes this a much more generic and less distinct figure, and a less powerful force, but perhaps the series could use a normie in its middle with so much going on.

 The problems with Carrot’s character are more minor that those with Vimes and Sybil, and its not to do with changes exactly, but rather the in the book-stuff that is kept which really only makes sense for the book version of the character.